Montréal’s Gay Village: Your introductory guide

-Still, the big gay spirit lives on in the Village.
+That said, the big gay spirit lives on in the Village.

-Incidentally, what is often muted among the sparkle of drag queens and the allure of attractive locals is the sheer magnitude of the public art installations.
+Muted among the sparkle of drag queens and the allure of attractive locals is the sheer magnitude of the public art installations.
 The Village is one of the most art-infused neighbourhoods of Montréal.

 Somewhere, Under the Rainbow

 After the sun has set, Complexe Sky is one of Montréal’s oldest and largest LGBTQ establishments, and patrons can lounge in the jacuzzi on the hugely popular rooftop patio.
-Though officially a club for bears, Bar Le Stud on the eastern edge of the Village welcomes all types of men, and all types go.
-Bar Renard is one of Montréal’s trendiest bars, popular with the artisanal-loving cocktail crowd (read: hipsters).
-Club Unity is another iconic disco, with international DJs, dancing and a rooftop patio that offers stunning vistas of Montréal.
+Though officially a club for bears, Stud on the eastern edge of the Village welcomes all types of men, and all types go.
+Renard is one of Montréal’s trendiest bars, popular with the artisanal-loving cocktail crowd (read: hipsters).
+Unity Club is another iconic disco, with international DJs, dancing and a rooftop patio that offers stunning vistas of Montréal.

 Shante, you stay

 You’ll know you’ve reached Cabaret Mado when you see the papier-mâché marquee of a woman in a lilac wig.
 (That’s Mado herself.)
 As the spot to watch local drag performers, Cabaret Mado offers a roster of hilarious acts and affordable drinks.
 Another Montréal drag legend, Madame Simone – renowned for her outrageous hats and headgear – often works as the self-proclaimed “door bitch” in summertime.
 In short: the cabaret is a “must” for all drag queen aficionados.
-At the other end of the Village, Le Cocktail is a red-lit lounge featuring karaoke nights, drag shows and traditional cocktails.
+At the other end of the Village, Cocktail is a red-lit lounge featuring karaoke nights, drag shows and traditional cocktails.

 Daniel Baylis, blogger